hikui/cloud_revision/Part4 SOA.md

 >
 > #### Identification of resources
 >
 > Individual resources are identified in requests, for example using URIs in web-based REST systems.
-The resources themselves are conceptually separate from the representations that are returned to the client.
+The resources themselves are conceptually ==separate from the representations== that are returned to the client.
 For example, the server may send data from its database as HTML, XML or JSON, none of which are the server's internal representation.
 >
 > #### Manipulation of resources through these representations
 > Each resource can have one or more representations.
 Such as `application/xml`, `application/json` etc. Clients and servers negotiate to select representation.